DavidHaslam/Malagasy-Bible-1865/README.md

 #### SWORD
 This folder contains the SWORD module **Mg1865x** made using the module tool called **osis2mod** from CrossWire.

+##### Analysis
+This folder contains text files relating to module build and testing.
+- **osis2mod.log** made during a temporary module rebuild - this has no entries - which illustrates that **German** v11n is a good match
+- **Mg1865x.emptyvss.txt** is the output from Sword utility emptyvss - it lists 9 verses absent relative to the **German** v11n.

 ##### mods.d
 This folder contains the module configuration file.